GTFO-Modding/AchievementsAPI/README.md

 Plugins can extend the behaviour of the achievement system by adding new achievements, conditions, or triggers.

-Conditions and Triggers should be registered before `GameDataInit.Initialize()` runs, and Achievements should be defined after
+Conditions and Triggers should be registered before `GameDataInit.Initialize()` runs, and Achievements should be defined using a callback on the provided listener in `AchievementManager`.
-`GameDataInit.Initialize()` runs.

 #### Conditions
 Conditions are pretty basic.
 There are two "types" of Conditions: One with data, and one without.